MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 - Output Mediatype changes

-    - When an application changes native mediatype, that will cascade through the capture stack into Device MFT as an output pin mediatype change.
+    - When an application changes native mediatype, it cascades through the capture stack into Device MFT as an output pin mediatype change.

-    - When output mediatype changes that could trigger an input mediatype change.
-For example, all output pins are streaming at 720 p.
-This would have resulted in streaming from camera at 720 p.
-Now let us say, the record stream changes its native mediatype to 1080p.
-Now one of the Device MFT input stream that was fetching data to the record stream, has to change its mediatype.
+    - When output mediatype changes, it may trigger an input mediatype change.
+For example, assume all output pins are streaming at 720p.
+This results in streaming from the camera at 720p.
+Next, assume the record stream changes its native mediatype to 1080p.
+In that case, one of the Device MFT input streams that was fetching data to the record stream would have to change its mediatype.

-- Output pin gets disabled
+- Output pin is disabled

-    - When application disables one of Device MFT outputs when the same input is shared by more than one outputs, for optimization sake the input may have to change the mediatype.
-For example, if a 1080p output stream stops and all the other streams, sharing one input, are just streaming at 720p then the input stream should change its mediatype to 720p to save power and performance.
+    - When an application disables one of Device MFT's outputs when the same input is shared by more than one outputs, for optimization, the input may have to change the mediatype.
+For example, if a 1080p output stream stops, and all the other streams, sharing one input, are streaming at 720p, then the input stream should change its mediatype to 720p to save power and improve performance.

-Device Transform Manager would handle [METransformInputStreamStateChanged](https://msdn.microsoft.com/En-US/Library/Windows/Hardware/mt797687) notifications from Device MFT to change the mediatype and or state on Device MFT input and Devproxy output under these conditions.
+DTM handles [METransformInputStreamStateChanged](https://msdn.microsoft.com/En-US/Library/Windows/Hardware/mt797687) notifications from Device MFT to change the mediatype and state on Device MFT input and Devproxy output under these conditions.

 ### Flush Device MFT

-Two types of flushing is needed while managing Device MFT:
+Two types of flushing are needed while managing Device MFT:

 - Global flush

-    - Device MFT wide flush.
-This typically happens when the Device Transform Manager is about to send stop streaming message to Device MFT.
+    - Device MFT-wide flush.
+This typically happens when the DTM is about to send a stop streaming message to Device MFT.

     - Device MFT is expected to drop all samples from its input and output queues and return synchronously.

-    - Device MFT is not supposed to ask for new input or send notification on new available output.
+    - Device MFT should not ask for new input or send notification on new available output.

 - Local flush

-    - Output pin specific flush.
+    - Output pin-specific flush.
 This typically happens when a stream is stopped.

-All the events that were posted prior to flush would be dropped by DMFT Manager.
-After flush the DMFT should reset its internal [METransformHaveOutput](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797686) tracking count.
+All the events that were posted prior to flush are dropped by Device MFT Manager.
+After flush, the Device MFT resets its internal [METransformHaveOutput](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797686) tracking count.

 ### Drain of Device MFT

-Device MFT will not receive separate drain message since there is no need for drain in a live capture source.
+Device MFT will not receive s separate drain message since there is no need for drain in a live capture source.

 ### Photo trigger

-In this new model, instead of sending the photo trigger and photo sequence start and stop triggers directly to the driver, they will be re-routed to Device MFT.
-Device MFT should handle the trigger or forward it to the camera driver as necessary.
+In this model, instead of sending the photo trigger and photo sequence start and stop triggers directly to the driver, they will be re-routed to Device MFT.
+Device MFT will handle the trigger or forward it to the camera driver as necessary.

 ### Warm start

-Device Source would try to warm start specific output stream by transitioning the stream to Pause state.
-In turn DTM would call the [IMFDeviceTransform::SetOutputStreamState](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797684) method on Device MFT to transition a specific output stream to Pause state.
-This would result in corresponding input stream to be put in to Pause.
-This will be achieved by Device MFT by requesting **METransformInputStreamStateChanged** to DTM and handling the [IMFDeviceTransform::SetInputStreamState](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797683) method.
+DeviceSource tries to warm start a specific output stream by transitioning the stream to pause state.
+In turn, DTM calls the [IMFDeviceTransform::SetOutputStreamState](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797684) method on Device MFT to transition a specific output stream to pause state.
+This results in the corresponding input stream to be put into pause.
+This is achieved by Device MFT by requesting **METransformInputStreamStateChanged** to DTM and handling the [IMFDeviceTransform::SetInputStreamState](https://msdn.microsoft.com/en-us/library/windows/hardware/mt797683) method.

 ### Variable photo sequence

-With this change in architecture, photo sequence could be implemented with the help of camera device driver and Device MFT.
-This would greatly reduce the complexity of the camera device driver.
-The start and stop photo sequence triggers would be sent to the Device MFT and it can handle the photo sequence with lot less difficulty.
+With this architecture, photo sequence is implemented with the camera device driver and Device MFT, greatly reducing complexity of the camera device driver.
+The start and stop photo sequence triggers are sent to Device MFT and handle the photo sequence more easily.

 ### Photo confirmation

-A DMFT can support photo confirmation by supporting the **IMFCapturePhotoConfirmation** interface.
+Device MFT supports photo confirmation through the **IMFCapturePhotoConfirmation** interface.
 The pipeline retrieves this interface through [IMFGetService::GetService] (https://msdn.microsoft.com/en-us/library/windows/desktop/ms696978) method.

 ### Metadata

 Devproxy queries the driver for metadata buffer size and allocates the memory for metadata.
-Metadata coming from driver would still be set by Devproxy on the sample.
-Device MFT would consume this sample metadata.
-Either pass it on with the sample through its output stream or just use them for its post processing.
+Metadata coming from driver is still set by Devproxy on the sample.
+Device MFT consumes the sample's metadata.
+Metadata can either be passed on with the sample through its output stream or just used for its post processing.

-With Device MFT supporting any number of inputs, a dedicated input pin could be used just for metadata or out of band metadata.
-The mediatype for this pin would be custom and the driver decides the size and number of buffers.
+With Device MFT supporting any number of inputs, a dedicated input pin could be used just for metadata or out-of-band metadata.
+The mediatype for this pin is custom and the driver decides the size and number of buffers.

-This metadata stream will not be exposed beyond DTM.
+This metadata stream is exposed beyond DTM.
 The stream can be put into streaming state when Device MFT starts streaming.
 For example, when output streams are selected for streaming, Device MFT can request DTM to start one or more video stream, and the metadata stream as well, using the **METransformInputStreamStateChanged** event.

 Note: There is no requirement for the number of input pins to match the number of output pins in this model.
 There can be a separate pin just dedicated for metadata or 3A.

-## Device Transform Manager event handling
+## Device Transform Manager (DTM) event handling

 [Device Transform Manager events](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/mt797660) are defined in the following reference topics: